The Isle of Dread: Reception

-Aaron Allston reviewed the adventure in The Space Gamer No. 38.
-He started by pointing out that "An introductory scenario must, first and foremost, be an enjoyable adventure.
-It must also provide a 'working model,' so that beginning DMs can see how to construct and organize an adventure.
-And it must be easily read, that the novice referee not become lost and confused with travelling from Crypt 1 to Village 3."
-Allston continued by saying that "This adventure goes a long way towards accomplishing those goals.
+In Issue 38 of The Space Gamer, Aaron Allston commented that an introductory adventure must be enjoyable, must provide a new gamemaster with a model for how adventures work, and must be easy to read.
+Allston commented "This adventure goes a long way towards accomplishing those goals.
 The scenario itself, set on an island whose simple human culture bears tinges of Polynesian and Amerind societies, is relatively tame, but provides some tense moments.
 Enough variable situations are presented to keep the whole thing from becoming static.
 More important, in this instance, is the module's organization as a prototype.
-It does well here, too; almost all the maps can be removed and the appropriate text descriptions are clearly keyed to the proper maps.
-This scenario cannot be played cold, which is also a necessary experience for a novice DM; it must first by read through and assessed."
-He commented that "No real problems evidence themselves.
-As noted, this adventure will not appeal to experienced players; there is a certain lack of color or sweep to the whole thing."
-Allston concluded his review by saying "Recommended to beginners only – but it says so on the cover."
+It does well here, too; almost all the maps can be removed and the appropriate text descriptions are clearly keyed to the proper maps."
+Allston warned, "This scenario cannot be played cold, which is also a necessary experience for a novice DM; it must first by read through and assessed."
+Allston also pointed out this adventure "will not appeal to experienced players; there is a certain lack of color or sweep to the whole thing."
+Allston concluded, "Recommended to beginners only – but it says so on the cover."

-Anders Swenson reviewed The Isle of Dread for Different Worlds magazine and stated that "Isle of Dread is overall an excellent product.
+In Issue 12 of Different Worlds, Anders Swenson noted "Isle of Dread is overall an excellent product.
 For my needs, it is probably the best of the modules TSR have produced.
-Many GMs will find it a worthwhile purchase."The Isle of Dread was ranked the 16th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004.
+Many GMs will find it a worthwhile purchase."